Cultural Arts and Recreation Enrichment (CARE) Program

 CARE elevates by funding cultural and historical programs.
 CARE has provided grants to arts education programs offered by Hale and SCERA theaters, the Colonial Heritage Festival, and the Utah Storytelling Guild.
 Some of these programs offer cultural arts classes for youth, while others provide educational community events that would not be possible without CARE funding.

 CARE builds by providing grants to publicly owned facilities.
-These grants have been used to build the Stage at City Center Park, expand and renovate the Orem Fitness Center, improve the SCERA Shell Outdoor Theater, add shade structures and other improvements to city ball fields, and provide funding for the proposed Center for Story at the Orem Public Library.
+These grants have been used to build the Stage at City Center Park, expand and renovate the Orem Fitness Center, improve the SCERA Shell Outdoor Theater, add shade structures and other improvements to city ball fields, and provide funding for the proposed community auditorium at the Orem Public Library.

 CARE Policies and Procedures